Using Gauge Covariant Lie Derivatives in Poincar\'{e} Gauge and Metric Teleparallel Theories of Gravity: Examples

 If we further restrict ourselves to the metric-teleparallel class of geometries, in which the curvature of the connection is zero, then we find a spin connection for metric teleparallel geometries assuming the orthonormal gauge for the LRS Bianchi type III geometry to be given by the substitution

 into equation \eqref{RCconnectionIII}.
 The arbitrary functions $\psi(t)$ and $\chi(t)$ act as boost and rotation parameters.
-See Appendix \ref{appendix-proper-LRS-Bianchi} where we show the corresponding proper frame associated with this metric teleparallel geometry in which the spin connection is identically zero.
+The Lorentz transformation that yields the LRS Bianchi type III proper frame for metric-teleparallel geometries in which the spin connection is identically zero can be found in Appendix \ref{appendix-proper-LRS-Bianchi}.